ironpeakservices/ironpeak.be/content/blog/bypassing-apple-mie.md

 The second is for the rest of us.
 Every protection layer relies on the assumption that the layer below it has been validated.
 Once you start stacking defences, the gaps move *between* them, into the validation glue.
 As Apple keeps tightening memory tagging on the platform, expect more of these bugs, not fewer.
 They'll all look like this one: small, defensive code that was meant to keep us safe, doing its arithmetic in the wrong order.

 Patch your stuff.
 Watch for the 55-page report.
-And the next time someone tells you a memory-safety mitigation is "unbypassable", remember it took three people and an AI five days to walk through this one.
-Score on the board: bug hunters 1, five years of silicon 0.
+And the next time someone tells you a memory-safety mitigation is "unbypassable", remember it took three people and an AI five days to walk through five years of silicon.
+Score on the board: bug hunters 1, MIE 0.
 For now.

 ### Sources and further reading